VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Blogposts, Tweets, and Forums e315a82238dc40c5a3559c81ef7c57c8.md

 Fast filtering uses the Twitter gardenhouse streaming API to collect data on the 2013 Super Bowl and the announcement of Osama Bin Laden’s death, both can be found https://github.com/WICI/fastviz/tree/master/data (shared hashtags).

-Event-based Dynamic Graph Drawing without the Agonizing Pain uses the rugby tweet dataset (pro12_mentions) consisting of mentions among the members of the GuinessPro12 competition, and the MOOC dataset from the http://moocdata.cn/challenges/kdd-cup-2015 (A data challenge). graph features handled: dynamic, hypergraph, layered graphs Graph features in papers: dynamic,generic,dynamic,dynamic (continuous),large,dynamic,dynamic (discrete),layered graphs,n-layers,dynamic (discrete)
+Event-based Dynamic Graph Drawing without the Agonizing Pain uses the rugby tweet dataset (pro12_mentions) consisting of mentions among the members of the GuinessPro12 competition, and the MOOC dataset from the http://moocdata.cn/challenges/kdd-cup-2015 (A data challenge). graph features handled: Dynamic, Hypergraphs, N-layers Graph features in papers: dynamic,generic,dynamic,dynamic (continuous),large,dynamic,dynamic (discrete),layered graphs,n-layers,dynamic (discrete)
 Origin Paper: Understanding Dropouts in MOOCs (https://www.notion.so/Understanding-Dropouts-in-MOOCs-a97966fe379c49c9a597ac30e7b838a1?pvs=21), TimeArcs: Visualizing Fluctuations in Dynamic Networks (https://www.notion.so/TimeArcs-Visualizing-Fluctuations-in-Dynamic-Networks-e671c46ecfa444efaf28392636402266?pvs=21), Fast filtering and animation of large dynamic networks (https://www.notion.so/Fast-filtering-and-animation-of-large-dynamic-networks-2f5aa0b43a394030865509b15a945847?pvs=21)
 Originally found at: http://moocdata.cn/data/user-activity